dask/dask-ml/docs/source/hyper-parameter-search.rst

    dask_ml.model_selection.SuccessiveHalvingSearchCV
    dask_ml.model_selection.IncrementalSearchCV

-See :ref:`hyperparameter.cpu-nmem` for the details on these classes.
+See ":ref:`hyperparameter.cpu-nmem`" for the details on these classes.

 ----------